 How does ‘Flood Re’ work?

-Every Insurer that offers home insurance in the UK is obligated to pay into the Flood Re scheme.
+Every Insurer company that offers home insurance in the UK is obligated to pay into the Flood Re scheme.
 The levy raised from these insurers totals more than £180m annually and is used to help pay flood claims.

-If Insurers are uncomfortable with the flood risk element of a risk then they can buy the flood cover from Flood Re for a fixed price.
+If Insurers are uncomfortable with the flood risk element of a risk then they can buy the flood water cover from Flood Re for a fixed price.
 Whilst the price for the flood element of risk is not cheap, it is a much better option than not having flood cover at all.

 In the event of a claim being submitted from a client insured with an insurer that has purchased Flood Re, the insurer will pay any flood claim initially and then look to get reimbursed from Flood Re.